Azure-Samples/active-directory-dotnet-daemon/README.md

 #### Step 2: Define your Application Roles (permission)

 1. While still in the blade for your  application, click **Manifest**.
 1. Edit the manifest by locating the `appRoles` setting and adding all four Application Roles.
 The role definitions are provided in the JSON block below.
-Leave the `allowedMemberTypes` to "User" only.
+Leave the `allowedMemberTypes` to "Application" only.
 Each role definition in this manifest must have a different valid **Guid** for the "ID" property.
 Note that the `"value"` property of each role is set to the exact strings "Admin", "Approver", "Observer", and "Writer" (as these strings are used in the code in the application).
 1. Save the manifest.

 The content of `appRoles` should be the following (the `id` can be any unique GUID)